ibm-cloud-docs/hpc-ibm-spectrumlsf/custom-image.md

 ```
 {: codeblock}

 The command output shows the CRN value for your product version.
-For deails about this command, see the [{{site.data.keyword.cloud_notm}} CLI](docs/account?topic=account-manage-catalogs-plugin&interface=ui#search-catalog-offering-search).
+For details about this command, see the [{{site.data.keyword.cloud_notm}} CLI](docs/account?topic=account-manage-catalogs-plugin&interface=ui#search-catalog-offering-search).

 After you determine the CRN for your custom image, use it for the [{{site.data.keyword.spectrum_full_notm}} cluster `compute_image_name` deployment input value](/docs/allowlist/hpc-service?topic=hpc-service-deploy-architecture&interface=ui).